derKlinke/oscar/README.md

 - [ ] custom display methods for more than floating point data
 - [ ] sending of osc dummy data with sine oscillators
 - [ ] xy or xyz pair detection with custom display methods
+- [ ] debug window for raw data and connection logs

 ## LICENSE